 The goal is to know what, when, and why, so you can improve every year by giving your plumeria the best growing conditions.
 Making a plan and documenting all adjustments will allow you to look back and hopefully determine where you can make improvements.

 At the beginning of each season, we examine what we did last year and determine how to improve our methods and products.
-The following is an outline of what we're planning for our 2017 Care Regimen at Florida Colors.
+The following is an outline is a description of what we do yearly for our Care Regimen at Florida Colors Nursery.
 Please keep in mind your growing environment and how it differs from South Florida Zone 10B.
 The start of your plan should correspond to when you are past the threat of a frost or freeze.
 You should also make a plan to protect your plumeria from cold weather, just in case you get caught.

 Before your spring growing season starts.

 I suggest getting a Soil Test to determine what nutrients your soil has or doesn't have.
 The more you know about your soil and environment, the better decisions you can make about caring for your plumeria.
 The soil test will indicate what nutrients are present but locked up or that you need micronutrients.

 - When: Before putting them out for spring.

 - What: Start by checking your plumeria for signs of insects, branch or root rot, soft branches, bent branches, or broken branches.

 - How: Cut all damaged branches until you see all white when possible.
 Trim roots until you see white or green.

 - Why: Remove dead, damaged, and diseased branches and roots help to prevent insect & decay organisms from entering the plumeria.
 Eliminate crossing branches to prevent damage caused by their rubbing against each other.

 - When: Before putting them out for spring from storage or as leaves and blooms start to grow.